-We tested it before calibration in the 'Calibrated Dark' HDR Picture Mode with Tone Mapping set to '100'; this is just another name for the Backlight setting in HDR.
-We also set the Gamma to '2.2' and Color Temperature to 'Warm'.
+These measurements are with the calibrated white point in the 'Calibrated Dark' HDR Picture Mode with Tone Mapping set to '100', Gamma to '2.2', and Color Temperature to 'Warm'.

 The HDR brightness in Game Mode is the same as outside of it because you don't need to change the Picture Mode.
 You only need to enable Game Low Latency to be in Game Mode.

 The gradient handling is excellent.
-There's some slight banding in the darker shades of green, red, and grey, but it's hard to notice.
-Setting Contour Smoothing to 'High' or 'Medium' helps smooth out gradients in the test pattern and real content, but 'Low' doesn't do much.
+There's some slight banding in the darker shades of green, red, and grey, but it's not really noticeable.
+Setting Contour Smoothing to 'High' or 'Medium' helps smooth out gradients, but 'Low' doesn't do much.

-The out-of-the-box accuracy is great.
-There's minimal inaccuracy to most colors, except for saturated reds and blues.
-White balance is a bit off, but it's not too bad, and the color temperature is close to the 6500K target.
+The TV's accuracy before calibration is great.
+Except for saturated reds and blues, most colors are displayed properly and there are no significant issues.
+The white balance is a bit off, but it's not too bad, and the color temperature is close to the 6500K target.
 Gamma doesn't follow the 2.2 target all that well because dark scenes are too dark and bright scenes are over-brightened.
-Keep in mind that accuracy can vary between units.

-This TV uses a BGR sub-pixel structure, which doesn't affect image quality, but it can affect text clarity when using the TV as a PC monitor.
+This TV uses a BGR sub-pixel structure.
+For video content, it doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it impacts text clarity, and some text will look blurry.
 You can read more about it here.

 Thanks to the quantum dot layer, the Vizio MQ6 displays an excellent color gamut.
 It has fantastic coverage of the commonly-used DCI P3 color space and decent coverage of the wider Rec.
-2020.
+2020 color space, so HDR content looks vivid and lifelike.
 Tone mapping is a bit worse than the Vizio M7 Series Quantum 2021, making colors look less accurate.

 The Vizio MQ6 has decent color volume.
 It's helped by the wide color gamut, but it struggles to display really bright and really dark colors.

-The Vizio M65Q6 has a slow response time, creating a blur trail behind fast-moving objects.
+The Vizio M65Q6 has a slow response time, creating a long blur trail behind fast-moving objects.
 The response time is even slower in the 0-100% transition, which is typical of VA panels, but this is because there's more overshoot.
+This results in more distracting black smear behind darker areas of the screen.
 If you care about response time, check out this TV's successor, the Vizio M6 Series Quantum 2022.